Sure Dividend

 On an annualized basis, the $0.96 per share dividend is well below all previous payout levels.

 EARN’s dividend is far from trustworthy, given the corporation has had a trail of cuts in the past.
 In at least three years of the last eight full calendar years in operation, the company’s payout ratio was near or above 100%.
-Currently, the dividend appears to be stretched, and it may not be covered for the year.
+The dividend payout ratio is 81%, which may be covered for the year.

 Final Thoughts

 However, Ellington Residential has a long history of cutting its dividend.
-That, and the fact that the company is anticipating paying out nearly 100% of core earnings for 2023, puts the dividend at risk for another cut.
+That, and the fact that the company has had a dividend pay out nearly 100% of core earnings in the past, puts the dividend at risk for another cut.

 Ellington Residential may be a fitting choice for high-yield investors with an appetite for risk, but its dividend history is far less than stellar.
 And the dividend today is on shaky grounds.